jliszka/jliszka.github.com/_posts/2013-10-01-how-traffic-actually-works.md

 going to call it 2 seconds for the sake of round numbers.)

 The important fact: **there is a limit to the number of cars that can pass by a given point on the highway in a given amount of time, and that limit is one car every 2 seconds, per lane**.
-So imagine you are in slow-moving traffic during rush hour.
+So imagine you are in heavy traffic during rush hour.
 There are a certain number of cars in line in front of you.
 Let's pick a  point on the road to call the front of the line — say, the point at which you plan to exit the highway.
 The line gets shorter by one car every 2 seconds.
 If there are 1,000 cars in front of you, it's going to take a minimum of 2,000 seconds for you to get to the front of the